snapshot_when

 table is omitted from the result

 table, which avoids a name conflict error.
-This is typically a more elegant way to avoid name conflicts than renaming columns.
+This is an alternative to renaming the column in the trigger table.

 from deephaven import time_table